 Implementation of this alternative would improve quantity and quality of forage for livestock over time and would increase the production and vigor of understory herbaceous plant communities.
-The forage base would more adequately sustain the existing grazing preference of the six subject allotments, and would improve overall livestock performance (e.g. increased cow weight, increased calf crops, increased weaning weights).
+The forage base would more adequately sustain the existing grazing preference of the six subject allotments and would improve overall livestock performance (e.g. increased cow weight, increased calf crops, increased weaning weights).
 No changes to livestock grazing are proposed in the EA.
 Although there would potentially be more forage available as a result of the proposed action, any changes to grazing and grazing management would be analyzed in a separate NEPA document during the grazing permit renewal process sometime in the future.
-An updated forage inventory would be required to support changes in AUMs.